uptrace/uptrace/example/docker/README.md

 ## Grafana

-If you are a big fan of Grafana, you can open http://localhost:3000 (`admin:admin`) and view spans using Tempo API and logs using Loki API.
+This example comes with a pre-configured Grafana on http://localhost:3000 (`admin:admin`) that allows you to:

+- View metrics using Prometheus data source.
+- View traces using Tempo data source.
+- View logs using Loki data source.

+See [Uptrace Grafana](https://uptrace.dev/get/grafana.html) documentation for details.

 ## ClickHouse and OpenTelemetry